MarinerLHS/QA_Junior_projects/Multiplex_App_Testing/Test-Cases/TC_7_Make_a_call_to_the_cinema.md

 - Type of testing: Integration

-- Test Object: Verify integration witj dealer.
+- Test Object: Verify integration with dialer.
 See how server responses on request

 - Test Type: Positive